galaxyproject/planemo/docs/commands/shed_diff.rst

       --shed_target TEXT         Tool Shed to target (this can be 'toolshed', 'testtoolshed', 'local' (alias for
                                  http://localhost:9009/) or an arbitraryurl).
+      --fail_fast                If multiple repositories are specified and an error occurs stop immediately instead of
+                                 processing remaining repositories.
       -o, --output PATH          Send diff output to specified file.
       --shed_target_source TEXT  Source Tool Shed to diff against (will ignore local project info specified).
 To compare the main Tool Shed against the test, set this to testtoolshed.
+      --raw                      Do not attempt smart diff of XML to filter out attributes populated by the Tool Shed.
+      -r, --recursive            Recursively perform command for nested repository directories.
       --help                     Show this message and exit.